GeneralMayo/bitfinex-python-client/README.rst

 ======================
-bitstamp-python-client
+bitfinex-python-client
 ======================

-Python package to communicate with the bitstamp.net API.
+Python package to communicate with the bitfinex.net API.

 Compatible with Python 2.7+ and Python 3.3+